triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 #### `--request-parameter=<name:value:type>`

 Specifies a custom parameter that can be sent to a Triton backend as part of the request.
-For example, providing '--request-parameter max_tokens:256:uint' to the command line will set an additional parameter 'max_tokens' of type 'uint' to 256 as part of the request.
+For example, providing '--request-parameter max_tokens:256:int' to the command line will set an additional parameter 'max_tokens' of type 'int' to 256 as part of the request.
 The --request-parameter may be specified multiple times for different custom parameters.

-Valid `type` values are: `bool`, `int`, `uint`, and `string`.
+Valid `type` values are: `bool`, `int`, and `string`.

 > **NOTE**
 >